hexagontk/hexagon/README.md

 5. Run the service and view the results at: [http://localhost:2010/hello/world][Endpoint]

-You can check the [documentation] for more details.
+You can check the [Developer Guide] for more details.
 Or you can clone the [Gradle Starter] or [Maven Starter] for a minimal fully working example (including tests).

 [Gradle Starter]: https://github.com/hexagonkt/gradle_starter